-Manufacturers within the packaging industry offer materials options that come widely available to consumers and business owners.
-Paperboard can also come in a variety of grades.
-When considering your potential packaging options, looking through paper grade is a good place to start, as each grade has different elements that affect its final purpose.
+Paperboard is one of the most common types of material being used in every industry and can be very flexible as it can come in a variety of paper grades.
+When considering your potential packaging options, looking through paper grade options is the best place to start, as each grade has its different purpose.

 Cardboard isn’t just “cardboard”.

 You may already notice that a standard cereal box may be different than your cosmetic product box.
 The differences are quite distinctive from the feel to the finishing and appearance of both boxes.

 For starters, what makes these two boxes different is the type of paperboard that was used to produce them.

 Paperboard is a type of material that is popular among product packaging for its versatility, flexibility, and durability.
 What makes the different types of paperboard material unique from one another?
 Well, let’s dig a little deeper!

 Types of Paper Grade for Packaging Products